EleutherAI/gpt-neox/README.md

 3. `generate.py` is used to sample text from a trained model.
 4. `distill.py` is used to distill a trained model into another model.

+For now, run `./deepy.py train.py -d configs small.yml local_configs.yml` to begin training a model and complete this tutorial.

 ## Features

 GPT-NeoX offers a wide variety of state-of-the-art and bespoke features